Enjoy this brief history of our congregation, from our founding in 1955 through the present.

 We grew rapidly to become a congregation in 1957, hire our first minister, Rev. Edward Ericson, buy land in Oakton (in 1958) and become involved in the community.
 In the words of one of our founding members, Annabel Perlik, “We joined together to find a place where we could share common purpose in a vibrant church community for spiritual growth, mutual respect for individuality, meaningful relationships, shared activities and service to congregation and community.”

 Fairfax Unitarian Church: The rest of the 20th Century

 Rev. Rudolph W. Nemser succeeded Ericson as minister in 1960 and for 13 years inspired imaginative worship, vigorous social action and a spirit of mutual caring.
 Rev. Nemser joined other clergy in the Alabama civil rights demonstrations.
-In 1960 the congregation purchased 11 acres on Hunter Mill Road in Oakton, mid-way between Vienna, VA, and Fairfax City, VA.
+In 1960 the congregation purchased 11 acres on Hunter Mill Road in Oakton, midway between Vienna, VA, and Fairfax City, VA.
 We continued to meet at Oakton Elementary School until 1963.
 When construction of our first three buildings was complete, we moved to our new (and current) location in 1963.
-Our architect’s design featured our “setting in the woods” which we continue to enjoy and appreciate today.
+Our architect’s design featured our “setting in the woods” that we continue to enjoy and appreciate today.

 In 1973, Roberta M. Nelson assumed responsibility for the religious education program.
 In 1980, she was ordained as our first minister of religious education.

 Rev. David Weissbard began a 5-year ministry in 1974, and we began employing summer ministers – theological students completing their training – in 1975.

 In 1980, Rev. Ralph Stutzman was called as minister.
 Ralph’s ministry guided us in assessing our future needs as well as emphasizing human interrelationships and small groups.